antoniomartinezzz/Graphs-Homework/README.md

 python main.py
 ```

 First, experiment with the aggregation arquitecture.
 You must run **4 experiments**, one for each of the available methods.
 Are your results as expected?
 Then, choose other tunable hyperparameters that you wish to explore and run at leat **6 extra experiments**.
-Specify the hyperparameters values directly in [config.json].
+In the `src` directory, edit the `config.json` file to specify arguments and flags.

 To have the complete points, you need to attach a table with all the experiments to your report.
 In addition, you should discuss how each of the hyperparameters that you modify affects the performance of the network.